Choe Ryong-hae: Career

 Choe's second son, Choe Song, was reported in January 2015 to have married Kim Jong Un's younger sister, Kim Yo Jong in late 2014.

 In 2017, Choe was appointed to the party's Central Military Commission.

 In October 2017, he was appointed the director of the Organization and Guidance Department (OGD).
 Before his appointment, OGD had been long headed either formally or informally by members of the Kim family.
 His immediate predecessor had been Kim Jong Un.

 Chairman of the Standing Committee of the Supreme People's Assembly

 In April 2019, he became the President of the Presidium of the Supreme People's Assembly.

 In 2020, SPA Presidium held a session presided by Choe, which passed the Law on Rejecting Reactionary Ideology and Culture.
-The law imposes penalty ranging from forced labor to death for those that want to keep or distribute cultural materials, such as TV programs, books and songs from “hostile countries,” including as South Korea, Japan and the United States.
+The law imposes penalty ranging from forced labor to death for those that want to keep or distribute cultural materials, such as TV programs, books and songs from “hostile countries,” such as South Korea, Japan and the United States.

+During the 9th WPK Congress, Choe was excluded from the 9th Central Committee of the Workers' Party of Korea.
+On 22 March 2026, he was succeeded by Jo Yong-won as the SPA Standing Committee Chairman.